tagomatech/challenge/submissions/tags/README.md

   \]
 - The price path is obtained as \(S_{t+1} = S_t \exp(\Delta \log S_t)\).

-This is the classical Normal–Inverse-Gamma variance-mixture structure which yields the q-variance relation for a single observation
+This is kinda of classical Normal–Inverse-Gamma variance-mixture structure which yields the q-variance relation for a single observation
 \[
 \mathbb{E}[V \mid z] = \sigma_0^2 + \tfrac{1}{2} z^2
 \]